ceph/ceph/doc/radosgw/nfs.rst

 .. versionadded:: Jewel

+.. note:: Only the NFSv4 protocol is supported when using a cephadm or rook based deployment.

 Ceph Object Gateway namespaces can be exported over the file-based NFSv4 protocols, alongside traditional HTTP access protocols (S3 and Swift).